-- First, fully depress and release the accelerator pedal several times, then remove foot from accelerator pedal and crank engine. - If engine still does not start, fully depress the accelerator pedal and hold to the floor while cranking the engine. - If the engine has been flooded with gasoline, it may start to run but not have enough power to keep running.
-In this case, continue cranking with the accelerator pedal fully depressed until the engine cleans itself of excess gasoline and runs smoothly.
+- First, fully depress and release the accelerator pedal several times, then remove foot from accelerator pedal and crank engine. - If engine still does not start, fully depress the accelerator pedal and hold to the floor while cranking the engine.

 Transmission Shift Indicator and Speedometer